 Myanmar (Burma) ~ Towards Freedom and Democratization

 Since 2007, HRN has been working in cooperation with local people to improve the human rights situation in Myanmar.
-We contributed to the current democratization process in Myanmar through a series of advocacy campaigns, including an international awareness raising campaign and UN-level advocacy for adopting resolutions on Myanmar, with a special focus on the UN Human Rights Council.
+We contributed to the current democratization process in Myanmar through a series of advocacy campaigns, including an international awareness-raising campaign and UN-level advocacy for adopting resolutions in Myanmar, with a special focus on the UN Human Rights Council.

 HRN also co-organized the International Tribunal on Crimes against Women in Burma, an event held in Tokyo in 2010 after the New York Tribunal shed light on grave human rights violations against women conducted by Myanmar’s military government.
 Through the project, HRN made a strong appeal to the international community regarding the severity of violence against women perpetrated by the military regime.

 Cambodia ~ Introducing Victims’ Perspectives in the Special Tribunal for Cambodia

 The Khmer Rouge, a political party under Pol Pot that seized power in Cambodia in the late 1970s, committed countless grave human rights violations, including the torture and massacres of many civilians and intellectuals.
 When the Special Tribunal for Cambodia was established in 2006 to deal with these human rights violations, HRN offered support to ensure that the tribunal would lead to a successful peace-building process within Cambodian society.

 In particular, HRN contributed to the introduction of a system for victims’ participation in the tribunal process.
 HRN published an opinion paper, “Justice for Victims”, and visited Cambodia to have a dialogue with relevant actors and stakeholders.
 As a result, a tribunal rule clearly established a process to allow victim participation in the proceedings.
 Today, many victims participate in the tribunal as a party, and they have started to break their silence by discussing their experiences openly within their communities.